vscentrum/status-page/README.md

   storage could be impacted.
 3. high: functionality is impacted to a large extent.
 You may be able to log in, but not to launch jobs, and your data may be temporarily inaccessible.

+This is a rough indication, the description of the incident should detail its scope and impact for the user.

+The domain are fairly self-explanatory.
+Note however that a problem with local storage may have impact on other systems.
+If the storage system that hosts the home and data directories of users at an institute is down, these users will not be able to use infrastructure on other sites either.
+You may want to lists such issues also for the VSC sotrage domain.